cbillowes/curious-programmer-oxygen/content/posts/2018/2018-10-20-setting-up-my-environment-in-fedora/setting-up-my-environment-in-fedora-backups.md

 git init --bare
 ```

-Configure the git repo locally and point to the newly create remote repository.
+Configure the git repo locally and point to the newly created remote repository.

 ```bash
 cd /home/<user>/path/to/project